weaviate/weaviate-io/developers/contributor-guide/current/getting-started/git-and-github.md

 * Head over to your forked repository, and under `Fetch Upstream`, click `Fetch and merge`.
 This will bring all the latest changes in your forked repository.

-* Next open git CLI, and checkout on `main` branch (if you make any changes, make sure to commit them first)
+* Next open git CLI, and checkout on `master` (or `main` for weaviate-io) branch (if you make any changes, make sure to commit them first)

 ```
-git checkout main
+git checkout master
 ```

+> Note, the `weaviate` project uses `master` as its default branch, while `weaviate-io` uses `main`.
+Pick tbe right branch name based on the project you use.

 * Then pull the changes into local repository

 ```
-git pull origin main
+git pull origin master
 ```

 This will sync with the latest changes in your forked repository